matomo-org/developer-documentation/docs/3.x/migrate-piwik-2-to-3.md

 This migration guide covers explains how to do some migrations to make a plugin compatible with Piwik 3.
 A list of all changes in Piwik 3 can be found in the [Changelog](http://developer.piwik/changelog#piwik-300).

-## Marking your plugin as compatible with Piwik 3
+## Making your plugin compatible with Piwik 3

+After you test your Piwik plugin on Piwik 3, there are a few possible cases:
+* your plugin works for both Piwik 2 and Piwik 3 at the same time,
+* or: your plugin does not work for Piwik 3 yet,
+* or: your plugin only works for Piwik 3.

+### if your plugin is compatible with Piwik 2 and Piwik 3...

-If you have a plugin that is compatible with Piwik 2 and 3 we recommend to specify this explicitly in your `plugin.json` as we otherwise assume your plugin will be only compatible with Piwik 2, for example convert this:
+If you have a plugin that is compatible with both Piwik 2 and 3 we recommend to specify this explicitly in your `plugin.json` as we otherwise assume your plugin will only be compatible with Piwik 2.
+In the `plugin.json`, change this:

 ```json
    "require": {